Skip to main content

 Overview

 Lu-177 decays by beta emission and gamma emission with a half-life of 6.65 days.
 It is typically produced in nuclear reactors by neutron irradiation of lutetium-176.
 The resulting Lu-177 is then chemically separated and incorporated into radiopharmaceuticals.
 Supply chain considerations involve the availability of nuclear reactors, lutetium-176 targets, and radiochemistry facilities.
 Logistical challenges include the transport and handling of radioactive materials.
-Accessibility for developing countries is limited by the specialised facilities and regulatory requirements.
+Accessibility for developing countries is influenced by the specialised facilities and regulatory requirements.

 Maturity